 today, about 50 monks are in residence. i saw about 20 skinny teenage boys exercising at the compound but felt too goofy to photograph them. the temple, which belongs to the t'aego order of korean buddhism champions several educational programs, including regular visits to prisons, orphanages, senior citizen and military facilities.

-→ take subway line 2 to shinchon station (exit #3) and take the bongwon village bus (15 mins)... or just do as i did and walk behind the ewha campus and keep going up!
+getting there:→ take subway line 2 to shinchon station (exit #3) and take the bongwon village bus (15 mins)... or just do as i did and walk behind the ewha campus and keep going up!

 → or, take subway line 3 to dongnimmun station (exit #4) and take the bongwon village bus (5 mins).